JakeSteam/blog-history/_drafts/2000-01-01-million-dollar-homepage.md

 This basic idea, simple execution, and astonishing success truly embodied the "novel idea makes thousands overnight" vibe a lot of the early internet had.
 There was no reason for the website to be of any value to advertisers besides the fact... it was there.
 There was no product, no investors, no corporate backing, just 1,000,000 pixels of unused advertising space.

-Of course, this was back when online adverts were a beautiful wild west, with gambling, dating, free software (or malware) and illegal video downloads were all fair game.
+Of course, this was back when online adverts were a beautiful wild west, where gambling, dating, free software (or malware) and illegal video downloads were all fair game.
 The end result is a beautiful montage of mid-2000s internet, preserved in a 1000 x 1000 pixel bubble.
-Whilst I'd recommending visiting [the eye burning original](http://www.milliondollarhomepage.com/) for a pixel-perfect version, here's a smaller version (click to view full size):
+Whilst I'd recommend visiting [the eye burning original](http://www.milliondollarhomepage.com/) for a pixel-perfect version, here's a smaller version (click to view full size):

 [![million dollar homepage](/assets/images/2022/milliondollarhomepage.png)](/assets/images/2022/milliondollarhomepage.png)